aws-samples/sagemaker-ssh-helper/FAQ.md

 There’s plenty of methods already available for you to automate everything.
 Take a loot at the [end-to-end automated tests](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/tests/test_end_to_end.py) as an example.

 There's `get_instance_ids()` method already mentioned in the documentation.
-Underlying automation methods are available in the [SSHLog class](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/sagemaker_ssh_helper/log.py).
+Underlying automation methods are available in the [SSMManager class](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/sagemaker_ssh_helper/manager.py) and the [SSHLog class](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/sagemaker_ssh_helper/log.py).

 Also check the method `start_ssm_connection_and_continue()` from the [SSHEnvironmentWrapper class](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/sagemaker_ssh_helper/wrapper.py) - it automates creating the SSH tunnel, running remote commands and stopping the waiting loop as well as graceful disconnect.
 Underlying implementation is in the [SSMProxy class](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/sagemaker_ssh_helper/proxy.py).